 PLEASE NOTE: As of 2/1/2020 we are making a slight modification to the SDP-29 Mold.
 The old style had about a 3/4" deep front lip to the mold.
 We will now be making this mold with about a 1/8" deep front lip, so the 'ramp' part will start almost at the countertop level (or can now be made totally flush by you in your form with a little clay or silicone).
-If you have one of these molds already, and need another identical mold with the deeper version, please contact us and we can make one to match what you have (allow us 2 days to make the mold). -- Expressions LTD!
+If you have one of these older style molds already, and need another identical mold with the deeper version, please select the 3/4" Front Lip Depth from the drop down menu on this product to order and allow us 1-2 days to make the mold. -- Expressions LTD!

 - Our SDP (Super Durable Polyurethane) Line of Sink Molds are made from the highest grade Polyurethane Rubber.
 Won't chip and crack like fiberglass, and much easier to get out of concrete after casting.
 A lifetime of reusability.